Frequently asked questions

 Can I re-apply if my application is declined?

-Unfortunately, if your application is declined then you will need to wait at least three months before you can apply again.
+Unfortunately, if your application is declined then you will need to wait at least six months before you can apply again.
 This period is designed to give you time to review and improve upon any areas of your application that prevented you from securing a Start Up Loan previously.

 If you decide to apply again, you will need to return to the original Delivery Partner that reviewed your first application.
 They will reassess your application.
 The reason we ask you to work with the same Delivery Partner is because they already have a detailed knowledge of your business and personal situation.